DeependraD/dblog/content/tipsntricks/gitnbash/_index.md

 weight: 1
 ---

-There is no single recipie as such so here I include most useful resources to learning the shell and git:
+There is no single recipie as such so here I include most useful resources to learning the shell and git.

-1. Link one
-2. Link two